 Ways to avoid nondeductible credit card interest

 Sometimes it may be possible to claim an interest deduction for your purchase by using a payment method other than credit cards.
 For example, instead of using your credit card to pay your school tuition this semester, you may want to look into student loans first.
 When you use a student loan, the IRS allows you to deduct the interest payments you make on it until it's paid off.
 For tax years prior to 2018, the interest on a home equity loan was deductible and could provide cash to make personal purchases and also allowed you to deduct the interest as part of your mortgage interest deduction.
-However, beginning in 2018, home equity loans interest is not deductible unless it is used to buy, build, or substantially improve your home.
+However, beginning in 2018, home equity loan interest is not deductible unless it is used to buy, build, or substantially improve your home.